IVLIVS-III/dart_python_ffi/README.md

 All necessary Module-definitions and Class-definitions will be generated automatically and added to your project.
 You can then import the Python modules in your Dart code and use them as if they were written in Dart.

+### Which Python modules are supported?

+Any pure Python module is supported.

+Pure Python modules are implemented in Python only, in particular they must not contain any C extensions or other native code.
+They also must not depend on any non-pure Python modules.

 ### Creating a Module-definition in Dart manually